astronomer/docs/astro/user-permissions.md

 - Organization Owner > Organization Billing Admin > Organization Member
 - Workspace Admin > Workspace Editor > Workspace Viewer

+Users with Organization Owner permissions also inherit Workspace Admin permissions on all Workspaces.

 ## Organization roles

 An Organization role grants a user some level of access to an Astro Organization, including all of the Workspaces within that Organization.
 All users have an Organization role regardless of whether they belong to a Workspace.
 The following table lists the available Organization roles: